 Olaf van Gorp

 API consumption is the goal of publishing APIs.
+It's a key phase in the API lifecycle.
 The whole reason APIs are created is so that someone consume APIs in order to connect applications and services.

 But what’s the best way to enable API consumption and reach your consumers?
 Especially if you’re looking to monetize APIs?